qorix-group/process_description/process/process_areas/quality_management/quality_concept.rst

 Standard Requirements
 =====================

-Also requirements of standards need to be taken into consideration:
+Quality requirements of the following standards need to be taken into consideration:

 * ASPICE PAM 4.0
 * ISO 26262:2018